Austin-Daigle/TweetSeeker/README.md

 # TweetSeeker version 1.4:

+**End-of-life Notice:**

+Unfortunately, support for TweetSeeker has been discontinued.
+This decision stems from recent policy modifications within Elon Musk's Twitter Developer API.
+Twitter has implemented artificial limitations on per-person-per-session content access, and the backend infrastructure has undergone considerable restrictions, rendering it inaccessible to both general developers and hobbyist users.

 TweetSeeker is a Python-based Twitter Scrapper that automatically goes with a given Twitter account name/handle and extracts account data into a file named ___@*insert-name-here*_account_data.csv___ with the account attributes (see "Account Data Format" below).
 Also, a second file named ___@*insert-name-here*_tweet_data.csv___ which contains all of the data from all of the tweets in